vernor1/carnd_vehicle_detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 The sliding window search is implemented in the private class method `TVehicleTracker::GetBoundingBoxes()` defined in `vehicle_tracker.py`.
 The method is able to handle multiple window sizes by scaling the image down while maintaining the same base window size of 64x64 px.
 This approach makes possible computing expensive HOG features once per whole image (per scale) and deriving HOG features of each window out of the whole image HOG features.
 I decided to search square windows of three sizes - 64, 96, 128 pixels - reliably capturing vehicles located far away with 64px windows, nearby vehicles with 128px windows, and everything in between with all three windows sizes.
 The corresponding scales for the base 64x64 window (see constant `TVehicleTracker::WINDOW_SIZE_PX`) are 1.0, 1.5, 2.0 defined by constant `TVehicleTracker::SCALES`.
 These multiple scales along with 75% overlapping produce a dense cluster of detection boxes on each vehicle, which makes the final vehicle detection easier by appying a heat map technique.
 The 75% window overlapping is defined by constant `TVehicleTracker::CELLS_PER_STEP = 2`, which is devided by window size in cells (8) resulting in 2/8=0.25 step, 0.75 overlapping.
+The overall number of searched windows is almost 1.5k, which might be a bit too much for a laptop CPU, but it provided a good accuracy.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
 I searched on three scales (64, 96, 128 pixels) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Also I tried to apply a heat map threshold (2+) to static images, assuming there are multiple detections of each vehicle in overlapping windows of different size.
 I works well with the test images (see below), but fails on distant vehicles, which are detected by a single window only.
 The static heat map has been replaced with a dynamic heat map history in the final variant of the project.
 See the pipeline performance on the test images: